-Your logo is your firm’s first impression.
+The logo you show the world is the first impression your firm makes.
+That’s why you want to create a logo that shows off your brand’s personality and really connects with your audience.
 It creates a feeling for the rest of your webpage and hints at some of your values and services.
 But creating a logo shouldn’t be a short process.
 It takes many hours and a lot of thought and money to find the right logo, with some companies spending several million, according to BrandCrowd.

-There are several things to consider to make sure your logo stands out and represents your firm.
-Whether you’re looking to improve your current logo, or creating your first one, we have some of our favorite logos to highlight plus design features that you should consider.
+There are numerous things to consider when trying to create a financial company logo.
+Whether you’re looking to improve your current logo, or creating your first one, we would love to show off some of our favorite logos to inspire you in your logo journey.

 - They’re Memorable: Think of a few brands that you enjoy.
 Does their logo come to mind?
 What about their logo makes it stand out?
 Strong logos share some common features, and many of our favorites would fit into several places on this list.
 But all of them have two things in common: